-is the first interactive platform, which teaches the essentials of the Mandaic alphabet and basic vocabulary.
+is the first interactive platform which teaches the essentials of the Mandaic alphabet and basic vocabulary.

 REVIEWED BY DR. BOGDAN BURTEA FROM THE FREIE UNIVERSITÄT BERLIN:

 Mandaic, the most Southeastern Aramaic dialect spoken in antiquity in Babylonia (Messene, Characene, Khuzistān), reflects similarities to Jewish Babylonian Aramaic, both belonging to the Eastern Middle Aramaic branch.
-Although most scholars located the origin of the baptizing community in the East Jordan regions (Mark Lidzbarski, Rudolf Macuch, Kurt Rudolph) the Mandaeans are considered to spend a large part of their still controversial and mysterious history alongside the big rivers (Euphrates, Tigris, Kārūnriver) in the southern borderland between present-day Iraq and Iran.
+However, most scholars located the origin of the baptizing community in the East Jordan regions (Mark Lidzbarski, Rudolf Macuch, Kurt Rudolph); the Mandaeans are considered to spend a large part of their still controversial and mysterious history alongside the big rivers (Euphrates, Tigris, Kārūnriver) in the southern borderland between present-day Iraq and Iran.

 Both the Mandaic and the Jewish language of the Babylonian Talmud reached their height between the 3rd century and the rise of Islam in the 7th century.
 Within this specific time-period liturgical songs and prayers emerged, representing the oldest poetical part of Mandaic literature.
 The elaborated style and the purity of the grammatical features recommend the name Classical Mandaic for this period.
 Later, in the Islamic era, the prose texts of the priestly documents (called generally diuan) were composed.
 Despite the strong influence of the classical language on these texts, new syntactical features and the increasing amount of loanwords from Persian and Arabic characterize the language of this period as so-called post-Classical.